Brief History of 1940s Fashion –

 The newness of the dresses, in particular Diors soon to be iconic bar suit was reported in US papers before they appeared in France.
 Shoulders were narrow, waists were nipped using a waspie and skirts were enormous in their fullness.
 The ‘bar suit’ was featured in Vogue and represented a new year zero in fashion.

-Even in war ravaged Warsaw, which faced many years of austerity ahead, fashion shows doubling as charity events began to appear, with tantalising designs, if not fresh off the Paris runways, certainly with a breath of fresh air.
+Even in Warsaw, which faced years of austerity, fashion shows doubling as charity events began to appear, with tantalizing designs.
+If not fresh off the Paris runways, certainly with a breath of fresh air.
 Polish designer Jadwiga Grabowska opened a new fashion house “Phoenix” and became a significant figure in Polish fashion during the communist era.

 The Bar Suit Photograph Misconception

 The famous “New Look” photograph of Dior’s bar suit was immortalized, according to fashion historian Jonathan Walford – not in 1947, but in 1957 by model Renée Breton in a photo taken by Willy Maywald (right).This suit was an updated version made by Dior in 1955 for a lecture tour.
 “I hate this image,” declares Walford.
 It has a notched collar, instead of the original shawl collar from 1947, and flares out at the waist similar to the suit displayed at the V&A museum.